jainrounak6/example-voting-app/README.md

 deployment "worker" created
 ```

-The vote interface is then available on port 31000 on each host of the cluster, the result one is available on port 31001.
+The vote interface is then available on port 32000 on each host of the cluster, the result one is available on port 32001.

+After completing testing delete the namespace.
+### To delete namespace
+`kubectl delete namespace vote-app`

 Architecture
 -----